 Feedonomics enables A/B testing on your product listings.
 You can make deliberate and methodical changes to the product data in your ecommerce feed and identify ways to improve the performance of your ads or sales.
 You can test changes in your titles, descriptions, and images, gain clarity about your brand recognition, and learn if certain product types respond to changes more positively than other product types.
 The ultimate goal is to yield better results on your product listings.

 A/B testing is valuable because it helps you make data-driven decisions.
 Rather than relying on pure intuition or anecdotes, you can use A/B testing to gather data that supports or refutes a hypothesis.
 In addition to getting some definitive answers in your testing, the additional trends you notice along the way can provide valuable insights for further testing.
 With the information you gather from an A/B test, you can implement meaningful changes in a scalable way.

 Some examples of A/B testing include finding which ad copy works better improve return on ad spend for PPC campaigns, or finding which image will generate more sales.

 How does Feedonomics help with A/B testing?

-Feedonomics is a valuable A/B testing tool for a number of reasons.
-In addition to optimizing your product feeds for different channels, Feedonomics can categorize your products in a granular way and combine data from multiple sources into a single database.
+Feedonomics is a valuable A/B testing tool for a number of reasons, including optimizing your product feeds for different channels.
+Feedonomics can categorize your products in a granular way and combine data from multiple sources into a single database.
 Having all of this data organized in one place gives you the ability to methodically transform your product listings with a high level of control.
-You can quickly divide your products into random and representative groups and apply custom labels to keep track of them.

 The sky’s the limit when it comes to the different types of changes you can make to your product data for A/B testing.
 We’ve identified some of the most useful and common A/B tests below.